 Having an experienced and adept divorce attorney on your side can make the difference between getting your fair share of the marital property while keeping your separately owned property safe.
 One of the most difficult parts of the process is obtaining an accurate valuation of certain unique properties, such as business enterprises.
 Current value is often debatable and future worth may be highly speculative.
 Other types of property may also require special expertise to value.
 Where appropriate and helpful, I retain accountants, appraisers, economists and other experts to assess property values in order to facilitate an accurate division.

-At the Miley Law Firm, I fight to protect the property rights of my clients when divorce courts classify, valuate and divide marital property.
+At the Miley Law Firm' P.C., I fight to protect the property rights of my clients when divorce courts classify, valuate and divide marital property.
 Please call 702-850-3600 or contact me online to make an appointment for a meeting at my Las Vegas office.